EfrenZaidinVergeles/EfrenZaidinVergeles.github.io/README.md

 # EfrenZaidinVergeles.github.io

-To automatically refresh changed files, run 'invoke regenerate'
+To run the dev server, run: yarn run serve
+To build the assets, run: yarn run build